Experience the best of Borneo in 8 days

 We really get away from the tourist trail on this trip and immerse ourselves in local culture, so we’ll be staying in some quite unique places!
 7 nights’ accommodation is included and is a mix of guesthouses (2 nights), homestay (1 night), jungle lodge (3 nights) and permanent tents (1 night).

-Rooms are twin or multi-share and are basic but clean and comfortable.
+Rooms are twin (5 nights) or multi-share (2 nights) and are basic but clean and comfortable.
 There may be shared toilet facilities and showers.

 7 breakfasts, 4 lunches and 4 dinners are included on this trip.
 All other meals and snacks will need to be purchased by you.
 This is a great opportunity to try Malaysian food.
 The local cuisine is very diverse, with Chinese, Malay and indigenous Bornean influences.
 Typical staples include grilled or barbecued fish, fried rice, noodles, and dishes made with spices and coconut milk.
 Your guide will be able to suggest restaurants and food is generally of a good standard and very affordable.
 While trekking in remote regions, meals are usually included.